qudo-code/template--discord-bot/README.md

 ```

 ### 👢 `boot.js`
+Called upon trigger of the clients "ready" event (see in `index.js`).
 Kicks off all functions in `/services`  and handles creating Discord `!` commands out of all the files in `/commands`.

 ## 🏃‍♂️ Run

-Once running, the bot should appear as online in channels that it has access to.
-If running locally, use `npm run dev` to kick things off.
+*If running locally, use `npm run dev` to start the bot with your provided `DISCORD_BOT_TOKEN`.*

 📦 **`npm install`** First time install.

 🛠 **`npm run dev`**: Set environment variables from `.env`, start bot, refresh bot upon file changes.

 🌐 **`npm start`**: Start and run bot in current environment until stopped.

+ Once running, the bot should appear as online in channels that it has access to.

 ## 🚀 Deploy
 *An opinionated blurb of how I personally handle deployments.*